 Once you’ve found to a mortgage broker you think will deliver, it’s time to arrange a meeting with them either in-person or over the phone.
 In the next section, we will take a look at some of the questions you should look to ask them.

 You should make sure that any potential mortgage provider is sufficiently qualified to offer you the advice you need.
 To practise as a mortgage broker in the UK, you need to pass the Certificate in Mortgage Advice and Practice (CeMAP), so this needs to be the certification that you’re on the lookout for.
-This is a qualification that is recognised by the FCA, who regulate the industry.
+This is a qualification that is recognised by the Financial Conduct Authority, who regulate the industry.

 Here at The Mortgage Genie, all of our advisors are fully qualified to offer you the very best advice on your mortgage.
 Not only that, but they have years of experience in the industry helping our clients find a great deal on their dream home.